Introductory Physics Courses

 - The introductory sequences are described in the Physics section of ExploreDegrees.

 - Detailed course listings may be found in the Physics section of ExploreCourses

-- For those trying to determine whether they should take the 40 or 60 series courses, a Placement Test is offered during New Student Orientation to assist students in determining which course is best suited to their background.
+- For those trying to determine whether they should take the 40 or 60 series courses, a Placement Diagnostic is offered during New Student Orientation to assist students in determining which course is best suited to their background.
 Note that it is possible to major in Physics or Engineering Physics taking either the 40 or the 60 series.